-In both years you will study and analyse spoken, written and multi modal texts and data using a variety of methods as well as creating your own texts.
+In both years, students will study and analyse spoken, written and multi modal texts and data using a variety of methods as well as creating your own texts.

-English Language compliments all subjects but has obvious thematic links with psychology, sociology, history and biology.
+English Language complements all subjects but has obvious thematic links with psychology, sociology, history and biology.
 It is explicitly linked to degrees in linguistics, creative writing, media, education and journalism.

 Any profession requiring a detailed and critical understanding of communication such as journalism, the media, law, banking and commerce as well as teaching in both the primary and secondary sectors.

-Visits and experiences at CLF academies (primary and secondary)
+Visits and experiences at CLF academies (primary and secondary).
+Linguistics department at UWE.